ultimate271/notes/dostoevsky/brothers03.05.md

 you.’
 I want you to say that verse to her: ‘He sends his compliments to you.’ ”

+#### Mitya's intention to kill their father if he catches Grushenka and him in the act
 “Mitya!
 And what if Grushenka comes to‐day—if not to‐day, to‐morrow, or the next day?”